WICG/portals/demos/portal-embed-demo/README.md

    document.querySelector('someElm').appendChild(portal);
 });
 ```
-> Demo code reference: [listening to `portalactivate`](https://github.com/WICG/portals/blob/master/demos/portal-embed-demo/public/js/ttt/portals-controller.js#L144) and [reusing the predecessor](https://github.com/WICG/portals/blob/master/demos/portal-embed-demo/public/js/ttt/portals-controller.js#L152)
+> Demo code reference: [listening to `portalactivate`](public/js/ttt/portals-controller.js#L144) and [reusing the predecessor](public/js/ttt/portals-controller.js#L152)

-On the predecessor side, `activate` will resolve with an `undefined` `Promise` when the Portal activation has completed.
+On the predecessor side, `activate` will resolve with an `undefined` `Promise` when the portal activation has completed.
 If it was adopted as a predecessor, you can start using `window.portalHost`.
 ```javascript
 // The activate function returns a Promise.
 // When the promise resolves, it means that the portal has been activated.